bmartel/No.BSS/README.md

 Modern
 --------------
 Pulls inspiration from past frameworks such as Skeleton, with more modern approaches seen used in Gumby, Foundation and Pure.
 If you're a fan of the less is more principle, you will likely enjoy No BSS's simplistic approach to styling.
 Easy to use grid, familiar styling structures, and beautiful defaults.
-It's there when you need it, and gets right out of the way to leave room for more creativity and less configuration.
+It's there when you need it, and gets right out of the way when you don't.

 What are you waiting for?
 --------------